DallogFheir/anki-duplicards/README.md

 ## How to use

 The add-on only merges the cards of the note type _X-DupliCard_.
 This type will be added on startup, if it doesn't exist.
-Functionally it's the same as the basic card.
+Functionally it's the same as the basic card, except it also has the `Type` field, which can be used to distinguish the "sides" of the card.
+The type can be either `FB` (front-back) or `BF` (back-front).

 ## Warnings